rorynolan/nandb/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have
-* Considerably shortened the time needed to check the package (examples and tests)
 * Fixed the LICENSE to be of the CRAN template